What is Pet Hospice?

 Comfort Care Fees

-Once enrolled in Comfort Care, the initial consultation fee of $525 (San Diego/Temecula area) $530 (Orange County) * additional travel fees may apply – includes one month of follow-up phone calls, emails, etc. **
+Once enrolled in Comfort Care, the initial consultation fee of $525 (San Diego/Temecula area) $530 (Orange County) * additional travel fees may apply – includes two weeks of follow-up phone calls, emails, etc. **

 At the end of two weeks, should the client wish to continue the hospice relationship, fees are $200 for two weeks or $375 for four weeks of follow up phone calls, emails, etc.